How to choose an energy-efficient appliance

 The price tag doesn’t tell the whole story when weighing up the cost of your appliance.
-If you take into account that all the appliances you have at home impact around 30% of your total energy bills, looking at running costs as a "second price tag" and choosing products accordingly will save you a considerable amount of energy and money over time.
+You will also pay for the energy to run your home appliance.
+You could save a considerable amount of money over time by looking at running costs as a 'second price tag' and choosing products accordingly.

 Consider the ‘real’ price

 Many appliances with a less expensive purchase price may end up costing you far more in energy costs over the lifetime of the product.

-Choose appliances and technologies that suit your needs and that use the lowest number of watts or megajoules, and avoid the lure of upgrading to bigger products or those with more features you may never use.
+Choose appliances and technologies that suit your needs and that use the lowest number of watts or megajoules.
+Avoid the lure of upgrading to bigger products or those with more features you may never use.
 These can lock you in to costs for years to come.

 Compare energy rating labels